-21. Policy Review and Ownership
+22. Policy Review and Ownership

 This document is owned and managed by ICT Services.
-The policy will be reviewed and amended as required, and at least every two years by the Head of ICT Services or appropriate substitute, and subject to approval by the College's Senior Leadership Team.
+The policy will be reviewed and amended as required, and at least every two years by Head of ICT Services or appropriate substitute.

-22. Amendments Log
+23. Amendments Log